C0PEP0D/sheld0n/doc/00-advance-simulation-setup.md

 * The `param/post` directory where you can control the post processing.

 Once that is done, we can run the simulation and the post processing.
 ```sh
 $ cd ../../..
 $ ./run
 ```
 ```sh
 $ ./post
 ```
+> [!NOTE]
+> You may note that compilation takes a long time compared to the time of the simulation.
+> This choice of compiling again each time you change parameters has been made to increase
+> convenience and performance.
+In real use cases with a lot of particles, the compilation
+> time becomes negligible compared to the simulation time.
+> To speed things up, you can use the `-j` option to run the compilation in parallel.

 Finally one can visualize its simulation by generating an animation of the particle trajectories.
 ```sh
 $ cd post_process
 $ ls